The Challenge of LLM Integration

 Domain Expertise as a Prerequisite

 Professional LLM utilization requires substantial subject matter expertise.
 The quality of outputs depends directly on the user’s ability to formulate precise queries and critically evaluate responses within their domain context.
-LLMs amplify existing knowledge rather than substitute it.
+LLMs amplify existing knowledge rather than substitute it—a principle that aligns directly with our ontological framework recognizing human judgment as irreplaceable.

 Practical application: Subject matter experts should lead LLM integration efforts, establishing domain-specific guidelines for query formulation and response evaluation based on their specialized knowledge.